-Pattern and pattern languages are a well-established concept in different application areas in computer science and information technology (IT).
-Originally introduced to the domain of architecture [2], the concept of patterns recently got more and more popular in different domains such as education [18], design engineering [16], cloud application architecture [23] or costumes [17].
+Patterns and pattern languages are well-established concepts in different application areas of computer science and information technology (IT) [1].
+Originally introduced to the domain of building architecture [2], the concept of patterns recently got more and more popular in different domains such as education [3], design engineering [4], user interaction design [5], large-scale emergeny management [6], software architecture [7], enterprise application architecture [8]. enterprise architecture management [9], cloud application architecture [10], application security [11] or costumes [12].
 Patterns are used to document proven solutions to recurring problems in a specific context.
 However, since the concept of patterns aims at generalization and abstraction, it is often difficult to apply the captured abstracted knowledge to a concrete problem.
-This can require immense manual effort and domain-specific knowledge to refine the abstract, conceptual, and high-level solution description of a pattern to an individual use case.
+Thus, pattern application often requires immense manual effort and domain-specific knowledge to refine the abstract, conceptual, and high-level solution description of a pattern to an individual use case.
 These following examples show that this problem occurs in several domains due to the abstraction of solution knowledge into patterns.
-For example, if a PHP: Hypertext Preprocessor (PHP) developer uses the Gang of Four patterns of Gamma et al. [19], he is faced with the problem that he has to translate the general solution concepts of the patterns to his concrete context, i.e., he has to implement solutions based on a given programming paradigm predefined by PHP.
-An enterprise architect who has to integrate complex legacy systems may use the enterprise application architecture patterns of Fowler [20] or the enterprise integration patterns of Hohpe and Wolf [12] to gain insight to proven solutions of his problems; but, these are still generic solutions and he has to find proper implementations for the systems to integrate.
-This can lead to huge efforts since besides paradigms of used programming languages he has also to consider many constraints given by the running systems and technologies.
-A teacher who uses the learning patterns of Iba and Miyake [18] has to adapt them to match his prevailing school system with all the teaching methods.
-To give a final example, a costume designer could use the patterns of Schumm et al. [17] to find clothing conventions for a cowboy in a western film but he still has to come up with a specific solution for his current film.
+For example, if a PHP: Hypertext Preprocessor (PHP) [13] developer uses the patterns by Gamma et al. [14], he or she is faced with the problem that the general solution concepts of the patterns have to be translated to his or her concrete context, i.e., he or she has to implement solutions based on a given programming paradigm predefined by PHP.
+An enterprise architect who has to integrate complex legacy systems may use the enterprise application architecture patterns by Fowler [8] or the enterprise integration patterns by Hohpe and Wolf [15] to gain insight to proven solutions of his or her problems; but, these are still generic solutions and he or she has to create proper implementations for the systems to integrate.
+This can lead to huge efforts since he or she also has to consider many constraints given by the running systems and technologies besides paradigms of the used programming languages.
+A teacher who uses the learning patterns by Iba and Miyake [3] has to adapt them to match his or her prevailing school system with all the teaching methods.
+To give a final example, a costume designer could use the patterns by Schumm et al. [12] to find clothing conventions for a cowboy in a western film but he or she still has to come up with a specific solution for the specific film.

-While patterns in general describe proven generic solutions at a conceptual level, the examples above show that it is still time consuming to work out concrete solutions of those generic solutions.
+The above examples show that it is often time consuming to create concrete solutions from patterns, since patterns in general describe proven generic solutions at a conceptual level.
 To overcome this problem, we suggest that patterns should be linked to the (i) original concrete solutions from which they have been deduced (if available) and (ii) to individual new concrete implementations of the abstractly described solution.
-This enables users that want to apply a certain pattern to take already existing implementations for their use cases, which eases applying patterns and reduces the required manual effort significantly.
+Therefore, we introduce the concept of Solution Implementations that enables users who want to apply a certain pattern to reuse already existing implementation artifacts for their use cases, which eases the application of patterns and reduces the required manual effort significantly.
+In addition, our concept supports avoiding errors of manual refinement, since existing solution artifacts can be looked up from patterns.